Loading...

 Portion Control

-Reduce the portion size of the chicken biryani and gajar halwa to minimize the carbohydrate load at one sitting.
+Reduce the portion size of chicken biryani and gajar halwa to minimize the overall carbohydrate intake.

-Add a small serving of avocado or a handful of nuts like almonds or walnuts to your meal to help stabilize blood sugar levels.
+Add a few slices of avocado or a handful of nuts like almonds or walnuts to your meal to aid in slowing glucose absorption.

 Stay Hydrated